oscar-franzen/Thinkpad_X1_Carbon_6th/README.md

 ```

 ### Fix "pipe" problem on the Swedish Apple USB keyboard
 The pipe character is incorrectly mapped (mine was `alt+§`).
-Create a small helper script and make it executable `chmod +x helper.sh` and put it somewhere, and add it in Xfce4 go to settings, Session and Startup, Application Autostart.
+Create a small helper script and make it executable `chmod +x helper.sh` and put it somewhere, and add it in Xfce4 (go to settings, Session and Startup, Application Autostart).
 ```bash
 #!/bin/bash